ewrt101/Uni_vue.js_server/README.md

-# SENG365 2020 Assignment 1 reference server
+# SENG365 2020 Assignment 1

+## THIS IS UPLOADED FROM MY DRIVE AS IS, SO IT MIGHT/WILL BE BROKEN.
+this is mainly to show some of the work i did

 ## Overview of the continuous deployment process